AUSTERE DOES AFROPUNK: Music, Fashion and Black Pride

 The festival itself has been a summer staple in Brooklyn since 2005 and expanded to Paris and Atlanta just this year.
 AFROPUNK doesn’t fall in the same category as others, their initiative isn’t just to get your body moving, it’s bigger than that.
 They have “a global initiative aimed to form an alliance dedicated to moving the needle of progress closer to a holistic, democratic and enlightened representation of people of color within all facets of society with the goal to create unique programming that encourages diversity in media”.

 To be quite honest, this festival is my favorite to date.
 It was a bitch getting there, (thanks American Airlines and all your delayed flights) but worth every minute of it.
 I even ran into someone while thrashing to Death Grips, who was also stuck at the airport on Friday.
 The gleam on our faces alone reminded me that I was right where I belonged.
+DAY ONE

 I wasn’t sure what to expect, but I knew I needed to be prepared for anything.
 The park grounds was full of authenticity, great energy and must I reiterate, so many BEAUTIFUL BLACK FACES.
 While I was in a daze, I managed to get acquainted with the Red Stage (punk) and the Green Stage(soul), but surprisingly never made it to the Gold Stage.